0xOsiris/3-Space-Frenet-Projection-Dynamics/README.md

-# DynamicalSystem of curvature and torsion of stereographically projected smooth planar curves.

 In Progress: Dynamical System created from mapping of curvature and torsion of image of parametric planar curve when stereographically projected to the unit sphere.